-Fitwell has been making high quality climbing and mountaineering footwear since 1979.
-If your from the US your probably haven’t heard of them because they are a Italian based company.
-A few years ago they designed a splitboard specfic, snowboard mountaineering boot.
+Fitwell has been making high-quality climbing and mountaineering footwear since 1979.
+If you’re from the US you probably haven’t heard of them because they are an Italian based company.
+A few years ago they designed a splitboard specific, snowboard mountaineering boot.
 They are now gaining traction to the US market but are still hard to find at shops and can be only ordered directly from Fitwell.

-I have been using the BC (backcountry) boot for the last 2 years in which they have been a roller coaster ride of a boot.
+I have been using the Fitwell Backcountry Boot for the last 2 years in which they have been a roller coaster ride of a boot.
 Find out how they performed in my Fitwell Backcountry review below :

 The soles are very well crafted.
-Weather you use semi-auto crampons or traditional strap-ons its a great fit.
-They also provide great support for a softboot when you are splitting.
+Whether you use semi-auto crampons or traditional strap-ons it’s a great fit.
+They also provide great support for a soft boot when you are splitting.
 These Vibram soles aren’t going to wear out anytime soon.
-I do notice a lot less feel when hiking and riding and that took a while to get use too.
-For crampon use you can’t be it though.
+I do notice a lot less feel when hiking and riding and that took a while to get used too.
+For crampon use, you can’t be it though.
 Having that stout sole saves the bottom of your feet on those long ascents.

 For me, the liner that comes with the boot didn’t feet me too good.
-First impression, it looks pretty sweet.
+The first impression, it looks pretty sweet.
 I instantly found a pressure point on my lower shin though.
 I thought it would get better as the boot broke in more but it got worse.
-The laces and the lace lock on the liner is a let down.
-It did not lock the lace, I replaced it with burton lace and lock.
-I felt my heel moving around a bit too so I put some adhesive foam buttlerfly’s on the exterior heal/ankle of the liner and it snugged it up.
+The laces and the lace lock on the liner is a letdown.
+It did not lock the lace, I replaced it with lace and lock.
+I felt my heel moving around a bit too so I put some adhesive foam butterfly’s on the exterior heal/ankle of the liner and it snugged it up.
 Still the pressure point though.
 I used the Fitwell liners for one season and then I tossed them.
-For the second season a bought an aftermarket liner from Remind Insoles.
+For the second season, a bought an aftermarket liner from Remind Insoles.
 I was impressed with these liners.
 No pressure point, quality laces, lace lock works, very comfy.

 If you want an awesome shell and sole that is going to love crampons, hold up to the most rugged environments, provide support for splitting, and empty your wallet, this is the boot for you.
 It is a nice option to have in your arsenal for those long alpine climbs and mixed rock.
 The torsional stiffness when splitting is noticeable but not a game changer for me.
 If you think they are going to be a perfect boot right out of the box I didn’t get that in my experience with them.

-I talked to others that ride the BC boot and it was for them.
+I talked to others that ride the Fitwell Backcountry Boot ($639.95) and it was for them.
 The concept is there and I do believe they are the best snowboard mountaineering boot but still have room to improve.

 One other thing, customer service is weak since they are based in Italy and stuff.